mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 ### How to change history

-After you know what you want to modify (how far in history or which range of old commits), use `git rebase -i <commit-SHA>`.
+After you know what you want to modify (how far in history or which range of old commits), use `git rebase -i`.
 This command displays all the commits from the current version to chosen commit ID and allow modification, squashing, deletion of that commits.